Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Cleaning your Golden Retriever’s ears may be challenging at first as your dog tries to resist it.
-However, it is an important practice that will help prevent ear infections.
-It’s best to clean out your Golden Retriever’s ears every other week and after any time it swims or takes a bath.
+Cleaning your Golden Retriever’s ears may be challenging at first, as your dog tries to resist it.
+However, it’s an important practice that will help prevent ear infections.
+It’s best to clean out your dog’s ears every other week and after any time they swim or take a bath.

 Featured Image Credit: Kashaeva Irina, Shutterstock